4 things you need to start your home music studio – Make the greatest songs from home!

 3. Microphone and Headphones

-You’ll need at least one of these and it’s worth paying for a quality product because a bad mic can spoil everything.
+It’s worth paying for quality products because a bad mic or bad headphones can spoil everything.

 Ideally, you should go for a large diaphragm condenser microphone but, if this is your first time, simply go for the best that you can find.
 There are plenty of models available online.
 A high-quality LDCM can cost up to and above £2,000 but you can get decent dynamic mics for under £100.
 Search the second-hand markets and you can find a bargain or two out there as well.

-In addition, you do need some good headphones so that you can listen back to what you are recording.
+In addition, you do need some good headphones or studio monitors so that you can listen back to what you are recording.

 4. Recording Software